hackclub/assemble/the-event/food.md

 ## Dinners

 On the first day, we served Vietnamese food from [Perilla Vietnamese Cuisine](https://www.perilla525.com) in San Francisco.
-We choosed it because it was Pranav's (from the organising team) favourite resturant in the city & it didn't disappoint!
+We chose it because it was Pranav's (from the organising team) favourite restaurant in the city & it didn't disappoint!
 Attendees really enjoyed the noodles & rolls.
 Many of them were expecting pizza so it was a pleasant surprise!

 <img src="https://cloud-h50p5bapk-hack-club-bot.vercel.app/0screenshot_2022-08-10_at_2.35.21_pm-2.png" width="500px">